TonyPhipps/SIEM/Incident-Response-Plan.md

 Containing incidents by placing temporary restrictions on network connectivity can be very effective.
 An alternative to blocking network access for particular IP addresses is to disconnect the infected hosts from the network, which could be accomplished by reconfiguring network devices to deny network access, physically disconnecting network cables from infected hosts, or using host-based firewalls to greatly restrict network communication.
 Such activities could eliminate network or service access to groups of non-compromised hosts.
 Implementing a widespread loss of connectivity to achieve containment is most likely to be acceptable in cases where malware activity is already causing severe network disruptions or infected hosts are performing attacks.
 Because a major loss of connectivity is likely to affect organizational missions, connectivity must be restored as soon as possible.

 When possible, avoid shutting down systems prior to acquiring and preserving volatile data such as running processes, network connections, and/or the entire contents of memory.
 This may not be an option if the compromised system begins to perform destructive tasks such as deleting files, exfiltrating sensitive data, formatting drives, or actively spreading to other hosts.
-In these cases, the system should be promptly disconnected, or otherwise effectively isolated.
-If there is no backup or restoration efforts are significant, immediate shutdown through severing power should be considered.
+In these cases, the system shall be promptly disconnected, or otherwise effectively isolated.
+If there is no backup or restoration efforts are significant, immediate shutdown through severing power shall be considered.

 # Eradication